Healthy Homes Assessment Hastings Central

 Fines for Failing to Comply

-Beginning on July 1st, 2021, when a new, renewed or varied tenancy is signed on the Hastings Central rental property, all Healthy Homes compliance work must be done within 90 days.
+Beginning on July 1st, 2021, when a new or renewed tenancy is signed on a Hastings Central rental property, all Healthy Homes compliance work must be done by the end of 90 days.

-Check out the complete details of this law.
-Residential Tenancies Act landlords responsibilities.
+Find the full information on the Residential Tenancies Act landlords responsibilities.

-Healthy homes matter
+Healthy homes are important

-Why is Healthy Homes Compliance important?
+What are the reasons why Healthy Homes Compliance important?

-Begin now by calling about having a Hastings Central Healthy Home assessment on your rental property right now.
+Begin now by calling about having a Hastings Central Healthy Home assessment on your rental property now.

 healthy homes assessment compliance